danielmatthew/website/work.md

 A collection of work that I have undertaken over the past 12 months or so.
 Please feel free to ask any questions!

+I like to build responsive web sites.

+## Technology Stack
+### Experimental
+A bunch of the new hotness that I'm tinkering with:

+- Ionic
+- React.js
+- Parse
+- Framer

+### Picking up steam
+Keeping an eye out for projects that I can use these technologies with:

+- Angular
+- Ember
+- Meteor
+- Node

+### Stalwarts
+Tools that I work with day in, day out:

+- HTML
+- CSS
+- Sass
+- JavaScript
+- Underscore
+- Grunt
+- Yeoman
+- Bower
+- Jekyll
+- WordPress
+- Git
+- SVN
+- Photoshop

 <form action="//formspree.io/formspree@danmatthew.co.uk" method="POST">
     <input type="hidden" name="_subject" value="New website message">
     <input type="text" name="name" placeholder="Your name">